magento/devdocs/guides/v2.1/howdoi/design_config.md

 <img src="{{site.baseurl}}common/images/design_conf2.png" alt="Design Configuration page">

-This configuration is implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html), that uses corresponding UI components for fields.
+This configuration form is implemented using the [form UI component]({{site.gdeurl21}}ui-components/ui-form.html), that uses corresponding UI components for fields.

-To change the settings available for configuration, you need to customize the `design_config_form.xml` and `di.xml` configuration files.
+To change the settings available for configuration, you need to customize the `design_config_form.xml` configuration file.
+If you add new fileds field sets, you will also need to customize `di.xml`.

 View the following sections for details.